andrefdre/Dora_the_mug_finder_SAVI/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project uses ROS to aid the use of the kinect camera and the object classification CNN is built based on pytorch.
-To do object detection we use open3D.
+This project uses [ROS Noetic](http://wiki.ros.org/ROS/Installation) to aid the use of the kinect camera and the object classification CNN is built based on [PyTorch](https://pytorch.org/).
+To do object detection is used [Open3D](http://www.open3d.org/).

 ### Prerequisites

-To use this code first add the next line in the bashrc:
+To use this code, first add the next line in the bashrc or your shell configuration file:

   ```
 #Dora The Mug FInder
 export DORA=/home/andre/dora_the_mug_finder
 export PYTHONPATH="$PYTHONPATH:${HOME}/catkin_ws/src/Dora_the_mug_finder_SAVI"
   ```
-Replace the path of DORA to where all the datasets are store in your computer.
+Replace the path of DORA to where all the datasets are stored in your computer.
+You can download them [here](rgbd-dataset.cs.washington.edu/dataset/rgbd-scenes-v2/0).

-Afterward compile the bashrc using:
+Afterward, update the shell with the new configuration using:
 ```
 source ~/.bashrc
 ```
+If you use zsh, just change to *.zshrc*.

-Inside DORA folder should be a structure similar to:
+Inside DORA folder, there should be a structure similar to:
   - models
   - rgbd-dataset
   - rgbd-scenes-v2